-Prerequisite: minimum of 80% or better in Science 10, recommendation from a Science 10 teacher, and Foundations of Math and Pre-Calculus 10
+Prerequisite: minimum of 75% or better in Science 10, and Foundations of Math and Pre-Calculus 10

-Chemistry 11 Honours is similar to the regular Chemistry 11 course, but demands a faster pace allowing more topics to be covered with greater detail.
+Chemistry 11 Honours is similar to the regular Chemistry 11 course but demands a faster pace allowing more topics to be covered with greater detail.
 Laboratory work is also emphasized to a greater extent from regular Chemistry 11.
 Additional units on Gases (Ideal Gas Law), Nuclear Chemistry, Redox reactions, and Equilibrium will be covered.
-This course is recommended for any student considering Advanced Placement Chemistry 12; however, it is open to all grade 11 and 12 students with a keen interest and an above average ability in math and science. \20% of the course mark is dependent on a school final exam.
+This course is recommended for any student considering Advanced Placement Chemistry 12; however, it is open to all grade 11 and 12 students with a keen interest and an above average ability in math and science.
+20% of the course mark is dependent on a school final exam.